FuchsiaOS/FuchsiaOS-docs-zh_CN/development/tools/ffx/getting-started.md

 This doc will guide you through some of the features of `ffx`.
 For an overview of the design and components of `ffx`, see [the ffx overview](/docs/development/tools/ffx/overview.md).

-Warning: **`ffx` is currently in alpha.
-Its APIs, command-line surface, and documentation are subject to change.**

 ## Contacting the ffx team

 If you discover possible bugs or have questions or suggestions,